HyMap: eliciting hypotheses in early-stage software startups using cognitive mapping: Discussion

 \subsection{Threats to validity}

-Given that we employed multiple-case studies in two cycles of the design phase (as already described in our previous paper~\cite{Melegati2020}) and in the evaluation of the final artifact, we deemed essential to discuss threats to the validity of these investigations.
+Given that we employed multiple-case studies in two cycles of the design phase (as already described in our previous paper~\cite{Melegati2020}) and in the evaluation of the final artifact, we deemed it essential to discuss threats to the validity of these investigations.
 We followed the definitions given by Runeson and Host~\cite{Runeson2012}.
 The authors describe four aspects of validity for a case study: construct validity, internal validity, external validity, and reliability.

 Construct validity concerns to what extent the case elements studied represent what the researchers have in mind.
 A common threat when using interviews is if the interviewee has the same understanding of terms and concepts used in the questions as the interviewer.
-Since the interview guide for Cycle 0 focused on the business model description and evolution, such a threat is minimal.
+Since the interview guide for the first phase of artifact construction focused on the business model description and evolution, such a threat is minimal.
 Besides that, the triangulation of data with a different team member interview decreased the threat even more.
+In the evaluation phase, we assessed several constructs, such as quality and utility.
+In this regard, we followed Yin~\cite{Yin2003} who suggests to select the changes to be studied related to the study's objectives and to demonstrate that the selected measures indeed reflect the selected changes.

-Triangulation was also important to mitigate threats to internal validity.
+Triangulation was also essential to mitigate threats to internal validity.
 This aspect relates to causal inferences when the researchers attribute the cause of an effect to a phenomenon, but, in reality, it is caused by a third one not considered in the analysis.
 In addition to triangulation, we employed peer debriefing; that is, all authors discussed the results.